For Newcomers Renting in Canada, Here's What You Need to Know

 Your renting rights as a newcomer in Canada

 Landlord and tenant rights and laws can differ from province to province.
-All of the provinces and territories have their own rules and ways to settle disputes.
+All provinces and territories have their own rules and ways to settle disputes.
 Here's a handy spot to find all the Canadian tenant rights links you need.

 There are, however, some rights that are standard across Canada.
 As a newcomer renting in Canada, you need to be familiar with these: